heritagefund/funding-frontend/README.md

 Run `bundle exec rails db:setup` in your terminal.
 If the database needs creating, run `psql` then `create database funding_frontend_development;`.

+Run `bundle exec rails db:seed` in your terminal.
+This will have the effect of populating relevant database tables with the necessary rows to run the application.

 ### Running the funding-frontend application

 Run `bundle exec rails server` (or `bundle exec rails s` for a shorter command) in your terminal.